davidbarone/parser/README.md

    |         |
   FB1       FB2
 ```
 Note how the properties of the 'fb' node have been changed.
 The contents of these are still the same (i.e. FOO and BAR), but the *names* have changed.
 All this does is change the keys used in the Properties dictionary.
-If a rule uses the same alias more than once, then the results are automatically grouped into a collection.
+If a rule uses the same alias for more than one symbol, then the results are automatically grouped into a collection.
 For example, using a grammar:
 ```
 FOO     = "FOO";
 BAR     = "BAR";